scottyantipa/photonic/example/example-app/README.md

-An app that shows examples of react-partition usage.
+An app that shows examples of photonic usage.
 This was bootstrapped using [Create React App](https://github.com/facebookincubator/create-react-app).